[00] MAILDROP ALTERNATIVE

 Local SMTP server for testing emails your app sends

 LocalMail.dev intercepts outgoing emails from your own application before they reach the internet.
-It is purpose-built for development: responsive previews, dark mode testing, raw header inspection, and a persistent local inbox.
+Purpose-built for development: responsive previews, dark mode testing, raw header inspection, and a persistent local inbox.

 These tools are built for different jobs.
 Here is how they compare across the features that matter most for local email testing.